Legal Ownership Of Your Brand Name

 4. Get the EIN

-The next step is registering your business with the Internal Revenue Service which is also known as IRS in order to get the Employer Identification Number (EIN).
-This number is important in filing your taxes.
+The next step is registering your business with the Internal Revenue Service (IRS) to get the Employer Identification Number (EIN).
+This number is essential for filing your taxes.

 5. Registering under your state agency